-- Fair value through other comprehensive income (FVOCI) Financial assets that are held for collection of contractual cash flows and for selling the assets, where the assets' cash flows represent solely payments of principal and interest, and that are not designated at FVTPL, are measured at fair value through other comprehensive income (FVOCI).
+Financial assets that are held for collection of contractual cash flows and for selling the assets, where the assets' cash flows represent SPPI, and that are not designated at FVTPL, are measured at FVOCI.
 Movements in the carrying amount are taken through other comprehensive income, except for the recognition of impairment gains or losses, interest revenue and foreign exchange gains and losses on the instrument's amortized cost which are recognized in the statements of comprehensive income.
 When the financial asset is derecognized, the cumulative gain or loss previously recognized in other comprehensive income is reclassified from equity to profit or loss.
-Interest income from these financial assets is included in "Interest income" using the effective interest rate method. - Fair value through profit or loss (FVTPL) Assets that do not meet the criteria for amortized cost or FVOCI are measured at FVTPL.
-A gain or loss on a debt investment that is subsequently measured at FVTPL and is not part of a hedging relationship is recognized in profit or loss and presented in the statements of comprehensive income within "Trading gain on securities" in the period in which it arises, unless it arises from debt instruments that were designated at fair value or which are not held for trading, in which case the are presented separately.
+Interest income from these financial assets is included in "Interest income" using the effective interest rate method.